 For other conditions, the cost savings are even greater.
 The average cost of a hospital stay is $1,500 per day without medications, whereas the per-day cost of an IV center is $150 with medications.
 A four-day cellulitis treatment costs $600 in an IV center compared to $7,180 in a hospital setting.*

 Metro Infusion Center is one of the nation’s most tenured and experienced infusion providers.
 Every practitioner maintains expert knowledge of all infusions we deliver, understanding every aspect of dosing, administration, reporting, and follow-up care.

-In addition to maintaining numerous certifications and participating in national professional organizations such as the Infusion Nurses Society, every member of our nursing team undergoes annual training in infusion medicines, new pharmaceuticals, catheter placement/insertion, dosing, drug delivery, and patient assessment to ensure the state of the art in treatment for Metro Infusion Center patients.
+In addition to maintaining numerous certifications and participating in national professional organizations such as the Infusion Nurses Society, every member of our nursing team undergoes annual training in infusion medicines, new pharmaceuticals, catheter placement/insertion, dosing, drug delivery, and patient assessment for Metro Infusion Center patients.

 Metro Infusion Center provides numerous amenities to make patients and their families feel right at home.
 Every Metro Infusion Center facility is equipped with comfortable infusion seating, large-screen televisions, diverse reading materials, and waiting-room WI-FI.
 Specific additional amenities vary by location.